Our verdict

 Insole thickness

-The oz / 425g's insole is about as thick as we expect to find in a hiking boot.
+The Who should NOT buy's insole is about as thick as we expect to find in a hiking boot.
 It provides a good level of internal comfort that complements the midsole cushioning well while also providing an adequate level of arch support.

 Test results